GasiorMateusz/DietPlanner/.ai/docs/project-summary.md

 ## Project Overview

-Diet Planner is a Minimum Viable Product (MVP) web application designed to streamline the work of dietitians by automating and accelerating the creation of personalized, 1-day meal plans using AI.
+Diet Planner is a Minimum Viable Product (MVP) web application designed to streamline the work of dietitians by automating and accelerating the creation of personalized meal plans (1-day and multi-day) using AI.

 ### Core Workflow

 1. **Form Input**: The dietitian fills out a structured form with patient parameters, caloric goals, macronutrients, and exclusions.
+For multi-day plans, the form includes options for number of days and meal variety.
-2. **AI Generation**: The AI generates a 1-day meal plan in a conversational interface, allowing for iterative corrections.
-3. **Manual Edit & Export**: Once accepted, the plan is transferred to a text editor for final manual modifications, saving, and exporting to a .doc file.
+2. **AI Generation & Save**: The AI generates a meal plan in a conversational interface, allowing for iterative corrections.
+Once accepted, the plan is saved directly and can be exported to a .doc file.
+3. **Plan Editing**: Saved plans can be edited through the AI chat interface, allowing modifications while preserving the original plan structure.
+Users can choose to overwrite the existing plan or create a new one.

 ### Key Features

 - User Authentication (email/password with Supabase Auth)
 - Dashboard (view, search, delete meal plans)
-- Meal Plan Creation (Startup Form → AI Chat → Manual Editor)
+- Meal Plan Creation (Startup Form → AI Chat → Save & Export)
+- Multi-Day Meal Plans (support for 1-7 day plans)
+- Plan Editing (edit existing plans via AI chat with overwrite/new plan options)
+- Plan Viewing (view saved plans with day-by-day breakdown)
 - Export to .doc file
 - Terms and Privacy Policy (bilingual: English/Polish)
 - Language Switching (English/Polish)